aghasemi/aghasemi.github.io/content/Skills.md

 - __SQL:__ Experienced.
 I have used plain SQL and JDBC in small and medium-sized projects and also in data analytics and visualisation.
 I have experiences in database design (ER diagrams, …) as well and have taught undergraduate database courses for numerous classes from 2009 to 2011.
 - __PHP, Groovy:__ I did medium-level projects in PHP and Groovy from 2009 to 2011.
 - __C/C++:__ Brief experience.
 I have been programming in C/C++ on and off since high-school (circa 2002).
 - __LaTeX:__ Fluent and experienced.
-I have been actively using and developing LaTeX since 2007 for every type of document (Reports, posters, presentation slides,…).
+I have been actively using and developing LaTeX since 2007 for every type of document (reports, posters, presentation slides,…).